jdevstatic-tutorials/intro-to-text-based/README.md

 one is Java and the core is still C language.

 Again, limitations of your graphical coding:
-1. it will be very slow for a very big project
+1. It will be very slow for a very big project
-(a typical code base in the world of software development is composed of thousands of lines, others amounting to more than a million lines of code)
+(a typical code base in the world of software development is composed of thousands of lines, others amounting to more than a million lines of code).
-2. the structure is limited.
+2. The structure is limited.
 Programmers have coding patterns that is really impossible to be written using graphical coding.